Workshops on Sunday morning will be in venues close to the town centre:

 In Sanskrit, ‘Kala’ means arts and ‘Sangam’ means a meeting point.
 Kala Sangam aims to bring people and communities together to create and experience high-quality diverse art, to increase understanding and awareness of different cultures, and to provide talent development pathways for young people and emerging artists into a career in the arts.

 There has been a lot of re-development work going on in Bradford City Centre which has included the temporary rehousing of Kala Sangam whilst their new premises has been refurbished.
-The centre is currently housed in Bank House ready for the move to its new premises later on in 2025.
+The centre is currently housed in Bank House ready for the move to it’s new premises later on in 2025.

 What 3 words – ///teeth.stand.regard